Why to Invest in Real Estate

 Investors can realize attractive returns from multiple income streams in real estate investments.
 Here is a look at some of the reasons why real estate can be beneficial for your investment portfolio:

-- Rental yield - This is the percentage yield from direct rental income, and can be calculated as either gross or net.
+This is the percentage yield from direct rental income and can be calculated as either gross or net.
 Experienced investors prefer to calculate the net rental yield, which takes the expenses, taxes, and other costs into account, and divides by the property value or cost.
 The net rental yield can be negative, however, as it doesn't take mortgage payments into account.
 For this reason, many investors prefer to look at cash-on-cash rental yields.

-- Paying down loans - Amortization, or paying down loans, frees up more investment resources.
+Amortization, or paying down loans, can free up more investment resources.
 Some investors use the increased equity in one property to free up funds to invest in others.

 Many investors intentionally purchase properties that lack certain features or could use improvements, calculating that the value of the improvements will exceed their cost and result in an increase in equity.